 Home Features the Environmentally Sensitive Can Thrive In

 Now that we’ve ruled out features that are prone to mold problems, you may ask yourself what should I look for in a home?
-Here are some building features that will reduce the risk of poor air quality.
+Here are some recommendations on how to buy a mold free home and building features that will reduce the risk of poor air quality.

 |Properly sloped and well maintained roof||Properly maintained HVAC with fresh air intake or Energy Recovery Ventillator (ERV)|

 |Home built on a slab|